bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```. block elements fill up as much area as they want in the container, can have margins and padding.
+They will also nest into the same line on a webpage

-inline elemnts will only fill up the bare minimum
+inline elemnts will only fill up the bare minimum and start a new line everytime.

 3. What are the 4 areas of the box model?
 Content, Padding, Border Margin.